Site news

 Russian rocket successfully delivered a long-delayed German Earth-watching satellite.

-The Dnepr booster, carrying TerraSAR-X remote-sensing satellite, lifted off at 06:14 Moscow Time from an underground silo facility Number 109 in Baikonur Cosmodrome.
+The Dnepr booster, carrying TerraSAR-X remote-sensing satellite, lifted off on June 15, 2007, at 06:14 Moscow Time from an underground silo facility Number 109 in Baikonur Cosmodrome.

 The 1,346-kilogram TerraSAR-X spacecraft was designed for observation of Earth surface with an X-band Synthetic Aperture Radar (SAR).
 It is capable of providing images with the resolution up to one meter.
 The program is a public-private partnership between the German Space Agency DLR and EADS Astrium GmbH.